NicFord1/it140-py-TextBasedGame/pseudocode.md

     FUNCTION main
         Pass In: nothing

+        SET the available items to be empty
+        SET the collected items to be empty
+        SET the current room to be the start room

         SHOW the user a welcome message, including the game story and instructions to play the game